-I like to make up a big batch of homemade taco seasoning and store it in an airtight container (a mason jar works well for this) and when it's time to use it, it's ready to go.
+Sometimes I make up a big batch of homemade taco seasoning and store it in an airtight container (a small mason jar works well for this) and when it's time to use it, it's ready to go.

-Taco spice blend will last for 6 to 8 months in your pantry.
+Taco spice blend will last for 6 to 8 months at room temperature in your spice cabinet.

 - Save time and add all of the spices directly to a small jar and shake it up.

 I like to use ancho chili powder which is made with ancho chili peppers.
 Regular chili powder is a blend made from various ground spices and is typically not as spicy as ancho chili powder and can be swapped evenly with ancho chili powder to make a taco seasoning mix.